While it is natural to sigh with relief when spring finally rolls around, in truth, spring is one of the hardest seasons for both bees and beekeepers.

 - Food stores—both honey and pollen—are low so poor nutrition, or even starvation, is always a possibility.

 - Bees weakened by poor nutrition are also more susceptible to disease.
-So as the winter progresses into spring, the bees are more likely to succumb to a pathogen.
+So as the winter progresses into spring, the bees are more likely to succumb to a pathogen like Nosema, or to a condition such as dysentery.

-- Many of the bees are old, having lived through the entire winter.
+- Many of the bees are old, having lived through the entire fall and winter.
+By spring, some of the bees may be 200 days old.
 These bees are not as strong or resilient as young bees.

 - Moisture may have built up during the winter.
 A wet or damp hive is a haven for various fungal infections, such as chalkbrood disease.
 In addition, water dripping onto the cluster may chill or kill the bees.